 Everyone likes to be the best and everyone likes to party, right?
 That’s why we’re bringing you list of best party games which we have researched a TON because this is one of our favorite ways for groups to have a fun and memorable evening.
 Wine & Cheese?
 Thanksgiving leftovers?
 Playing party games, which are not too serious, and can bring out personalities like no other, is a great way to unwind on a Friday or Saturday night, and celebrate the end of work week by having a blast with friends.

 Ever since this game launched 7 years ago in 2011, nothing has come close to toppling its hold as being the #1 Party Game of all time.
 For such a simple game, this is a must play if you’ve never played.
-However, this game comes with a seriously WARNING: Brace yourself for some truly offensive cards and concepts, as literally nothing is off-limits.
-Yet, everyone that I know has a copy in their home.
-The designers were as upfront as they could be with the title because this party game really is CARDS AGAINST HUMANITY.
+Brace yourself for some truly offensive cards and concepts, as literally nothing is off-limits.
+Yet, everyone I know has a copy in their home.
+The designers were upfront as the game really is CARDS AGAINST HUMANITY.

-A fabulous and instantaneously fun game that was introduced to me over Thanksgiving.
+A fabulous and instantaneously fun game that was introduced to me last Thanksgiving.
 This is probably my favorite party game.
 The concept is similar to Card Against Humanity except instead of reading a prompt card, the active player displays a MEME and players choose a card from their deck that they believe best fits the MEME and that player’s sense of humor.
-Ever want to see how and what other people are thinking and what they think is funny?
-This is the best way to get into all of your friend’s minds, in a good way.

 A big hit for USAopoly, Telestrations after Dark is slightly more inappropriate, than the classic version of Telestrations.
 A modern take and naught twist on the game we all know and love, Telephone, Telestrations After Dark makes for a fun evening of using both your left and right brain.